Azure/Azure-Sentinel/Solutions/TheHive/Playbooks/TheHive-CreateCase/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel, analytical rules should be configured to trigger an incident.
+1. In Microsoft Sentinel, analytical rules should be configured to trigger an incident.
 In the *Entity maping* section of the analytics rule creation workflow, suspicious IP and hostnames should be mapped to **Address** identitfier of the **IP** for IPs entity type and **HostName** for the **Host**.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.